Skip to main content

 Wrapping Up

-Changing a will after death is possible, but only under strict legal conditions.
-A Deed of Variation allows beneficiaries to update the distribution of an estate—often to resolve disputes, support family members, or reduce inheritance tax.
+A Deed of Variation allows beneficiaries to update the distribution of an estate—often to resolve disputes, support family members, or reduce Inheritance Tax liability.

-All affected parties must agree to make the deed legally valid, and they must sign it within two years of the death.
-You can complete the process without going to court, but you must follow it carefully to avoid tax issues or legal challenges later.
+All affected parties must agree to make the deed legally valid, and they must sign it within two years of the death in order to take advantage of tax benefits.
+You can complete the process without going to Court, but you must be careful to avoid tax issues or legal challenges later.

-At DMA Law, we support families throughout North East England with clear, friendly advice on wills, probate, and estate matters.
+At DMA Law, we support families throughout North East England with clear, friendly advice on Wills, Probate, and Estate Administration matters.
 Whether you’re dealing with a recent bereavement or need help managing a complex estate, we’re here to guide you through every step.